| |

 Laguna Beach

 If you grew up in the 90s/early 2000s, then I’m willing to bet you’ve heard of Laguna Beach and the MTV show that made it famous.
-But if not, let me introduce you to this tiny town in Orange County that is known for its crystal clear water, impeccable surf, and affluent residence.
+But if not, let me introduce you to this tiny town in Orange County that is known for its crystal clear water, impeccable surf, and affluent residents.

 The water is so much cleaner and warmer, and in my opinion, the surrounding scenery of the beaches is a lot more idyllic.